 The Key Lake area is an important historic mining district.
-The Key Lake operations are co-owned by Cameco Corp. and Orano Canada Inc. and once hosted the former Key Lake mine, which produced 208 million pounds of uranium between 1975 to 1997.
+The Key Lake operations are co-owned by Cameco Corp. and Orano Canada Inc. and once hosted the former Key Lake mine, which produced 208 million pounds of uranium from 1975 to 1997.
 One of the largest mills in the world, the Key Lake mill processed ore from the McArthur River uranium deposit until Cameco announced that McArthur River mining would be suspended indefinitely in 2018 due to low uranium prices.
 The area is considered highly prospective to discover significant new uranium occurrences.

-The Company's Key Lake Area portfolio consists of the Bird Lake, Grey Island, Hobo Lake, Lazy Edward Bay and Seahorse Lake properties which total 81 claims and 57,131 ha on 5 separate, non-contiguous properties.
-This area lies within the Key Lake Shear Zone which is characterized as a broad northeast-southwest trending primarily metasedimentary corridor and is expressed as a magnetic low in geophysical surveys.
+The Company's Key Lake Area portfolio consists of the Bird Lake, Grey Island, Hobo Lake, Lazy Edward Bay and Seahorse Lake properties which total 63 claims and 39,933 ha on 5 separate properties.
+These properties lie within and proximal to the Key Lake Shear Zone, which is characterized as a broad northeast-southwest trending primarily metasedimentary corridor and is expressed as a magnetic low in geophysical surveys.
 Within this corridor, numerous basement EM conductors are present.